netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      Will not add the group_by choice name to the group names
+      Will not add the group\_by choice name to the group names

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-default-bold:`no` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`false` :ansible-option-default:`← (default)`
-      - :ansible-option-choices-entry:`yes`
+      - :ansible-option-choices-entry:`true`

       .. raw:: html